Market drifts lower on negative Asian stocks

 Global Markets:

-Asian stocks are trading lower Wednesday following an overnight dip for the S&P 500 stateside as investors grew concerned over rising bond yields.
-Markets in mainland China remain closed on Wednesday for the Lunar New Year holidays.
+Overseas, Asian stocks are trading lower on Friday following overnight declines for the major indexes on Wall Street.

-Japan's exports rose 6.4% in January as compared with a year earlier, according to trade statistics released Wednesday by the country's Ministry of Finance.
+Japan's core consumer prices declined 0.6% in January as compared with a year earlier, according to data released Friday by the country's Statistics Bureau.

-On Wall Street, the Dow hit an all-time high on Tuesday, while the S&P 500 and the Nasdaq retreated slightly from record levels, as investors bet on more fiscal aid to lift the world's biggest economy from a coronavirus-driven slump.
+U.S. stocks slid on Thursday as investors were discouraged by a worse-than-expected jobless claims reading as well as a weak forecast from Walmart.

-U.S. President Joe Biden was traveling to Wisconsin on Tuesday to press his case for a $1.9 trillion pandemic relief bill in the political battleground state that helped secure his victory in last year's presidential election.
+Walmart shares dropped sharply after its fourth-quarter earnings fell short of estimates.
+The big-box retailer sees sales growth slowing this year as the pandemic momentum ebbs.

 Powered by Capital Market - Live News